Narratives of the Body: Coming-of-Age in Contemporary Caribbean Women's Writing in the Diaspora

 Studies of applied linguistics and business administration at Gießen University, subjects: English, Spanish and business administration.

-Culinary Practices and Consumption in the Caribbean and Its Diasporas, Bielefeld: Transcript 2014. [in Kooperation mit Anne Brüske, Ana-Sofia Commichau, Patrick Helber, Sinah Kloß]
+Caribbean Food Cultures: Culinary Practices and Consumption in the Caribbean and Its Diasporas.
+Bielefeld: transcript 2014. [mit Anne Brüske, Ana-Sofia Commichau, Patrick Helber, Sinah Kloß]

 “ ‘No where no betta dan yard?’
 Jamaica’s 50th Anniversary of Independence”, Proseminar Kulturwissenschaften, Institut für Anglistik, Universität Heidelberg, WS 2012/13 [zusammen mit Patrick Helber]